-In certain circumstances we may need to collect personal and sensitive information in order to comply with our legal obligations, such as anti-money laundering and counter-terrorism financing laws, for example, under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009.
+In certain circumstances we may need to collect personal and sensitive information in order to comply with our legal obligations, such as anti-money laundering and counter-terrorism financing laws, for example, in Australia under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) and in New Zealand the Financing of Terrorism Act 2009.
 If you do not provide us with the information we request, we will not be able to provide you with our products or services.

 Our uses of Personal Information include but are not limited to:

-- establishing your identity;
+- establishing your identity

-- managing our relationship with you;
+- managing our relationship with you

-- advising you in relation to intellectual property, legal and related matters;
+- advising you in relation to intellectual property, legal and related matters

-- providing other professional services including advice with respect to litigation, dispute resolution services, appeals, commercial and regulatory legal advice, and intellectual property watches and searches;
+- providing other professional services including advice with respect to litigation, dispute resolution services, appeals, commercial and regulatory legal advice, and intellectual property watches and searches

-- sending marketing and promotional material that we believe may interest you;
+- sending marketing and promotional material that we believe may interest you

-- for purposes necessary or incidental to the provision of goods and services to you;
+- for purposes necessary or incidental to the provision of goods and services to you

-- inviting you to events and functions;
+- inviting you to events and functions

-- personalising and customising your experiences;
+- personalising and customising your experiences

-- managing and enhancing our products and services;
+- managing and enhancing our products and services

-- investigating complaints made by you;
+- investigating complaints made by you, and

-- to pay your wages, fees and employee & contractor entitlements;
+- to pay your wages, fees and employee & contractor entitlements

-- conduct criminal checks and confirm your immigration status and right to work; and
+- conduct criminal checks and confirm your immigration status and right to work, and

 - to manage your relationship with us.

-We may also use your Personal Information for purposes authorised by applicable laws or regulations, such as to prevent or investigate alleged crime or fraud.
+We may also use your Personal Information for purposes required or authorised by applicable laws or regulations, such as to prevent or investigate alleged crime or fraud.

-By supplying us with your Personal Information, you give us permission to use your Personal Information and to disclose your Personal Information to members of the IPH Group and organisations that carry out functions (including marketing functions) on our behalf, or assist us to deliver our services, such as our business associates, contractors, agents or service providers, so that we can assess your likely needs, and contact you from time to time.
+By supplying us with your Personal Information, you give us permission to disclose your Personal Information to members of the IPH Group and organisations that carry out functions (including marketing functions) on our behalf, or assist us to deliver our services, such as our business associates, contractors, agents or service providers, so that we can assess your likely needs, and contact you from time to time.

 We may contact you to inform you about laws and developments in the field of intellectual property and other products, services, events and resources we think would be of particular interest to you.
 The permission you provide to us is not limited in time.
-You can however elect to opt out of receiving correspondence and other marketing materials from us by:
+You can, however, elect to opt out of receiving correspondence and other marketing materials from us by:

 - by utilising an ‘unsubscribe’ facility on a communication we send to you.

-Personal Information is disclosed and used by us to enable us to provide services to you and for the other purposes identified above.
+Personal Information is disclosed and used by us to enable us to provide services to you and for the other purposes identified in section 5 above.

 For the avoidance of doubt, whilst we may receive and disclose Personal Information from or to other members of the IPH Group, each IPH Service Firm (and where applicable its related Alliance Firm) maintains separate case management systems and no case related information is shared with another IPH Service Firm, except where such IPH Service Firm is formally engaged to provide professional IP services for the client, including as a foreign associate.

-- governmental offices (such as IP Australia, the Intellectual Property Office of New Zealand, the Intellectual Property Office of Singapore and the IP offices of other jurisdictions);
+- governmental offices (such as IP Australia, the Intellectual Property Office of New Zealand, the Intellectual Property Office of Singapore and the IP offices of other jurisdictions)

-- government and law enforcement agencies and regulators;
+- government and law enforcement agencies and regulators

-- your agents, professional advisors, auditors or insurers;
+- your agents, professional advisors, auditors or insurers

-- our financial, taxation or legal advisors;
+- our financial, taxation or legal advisors

-- entities that assist or conduct mail outs on our behalf;
+- entities that assist or conduct mail outs on our behalf

-- debt collection companies;
+- debt collection companies

-- our clients (where information has been provided to us by someone other than our client);
+- our clients (where information has been provided to us by someone other than our client)

-- a purchaser or successor entity in connection with the sale of our business, a subsidiary of our business, or substantially all of its assets; and
+- a purchaser or successor entity in connection with the sale of our business, a subsidiary of our business, or substantially all of its assets, and

 - entities established to help identify illegal activities and prevent fraud.